 Due to the chronic nature of opioid use disorder, the need for continuing medication-assisted treatment should be re-evaluated periodically.
 There is no maximum recommended duration of maintenance treatment.
 For some patients, treatment may continue indefinitely.
 If considering stopping treatment, the clinical status of the patient should be considered.

 If SUBLOCADE is discontinued, its extended-release characteristics should be considered and the patient should be monitored for several months for signs and symptoms of withdrawal and treated appropriately.
-After steady-state has been achieved (4-6 months), patients discontinuing SUBLOCADE may have detectable plasma levels of buprenorphine for twelve months or longer.
-The correlation between plasma concentrations of buprenorphine and those detectable in urine is not known.
+After steady-state has been achieved (4-6 months), patients discontinuing SUBLOCADE may have detectable plasma and urine levels of buprenorphine for twelve months or longer [see Clinical Pharmacology (12.3)].

 Instructions for Use

-- For abdominal subcutaneous injection only [see Warnings and Precautions (5.1)].
+- For abdominal subcutaneous injection only.
+Do not inject intravenously, intramuscularly, or intradermally [see Warnings and Precautions (5.1, 5.6)].

 - To be prepared and administered by a healthcare provider only.